-Macron creates confusion over Libyan 'hotspots'
+Confusion swirls around Macron's Libya 'hotspots'

 According to AFP, he said that he would send staff from Ofpra, the French office for the protection of refugees and stateless persons, to Italy, Libya, and, possibly, to Niger.

-"I intend to do it this summer," he added.
+"I intend to do it this summer," he added, AFP said.

-He noted that "other European countries are very reluctant" and that France would "do it" even without the EU.
+He reportedly noted that "other European countries are very reluctant" and that France would "do it" even without the EU.

 The announcement - made while visiting a refugee facility in Orleans, in central France - appears to have been premature.

-Note: This story was updated at 7PM in Brussels on Thursday, taking note of the Elysee's denial of the AFP quotes